Public Sector Open Source Program Offices -- Archetypes for how to Grow (Common) Institutional Capabilities: OSPO archetypes

 \subsubsection{Providing support for financing and scaling of members' OSS projects}

 The Association-based OSPOs are typically enabled by a voluntary, member-driven funding model for OSS projects.
 The level of financial support for developing and maintaining each project depends on the number of PSOs that choose to join and share in the costs.
 This approach provides freedom and flexibility where any municipality can use or contribute to a project without obligation.
 Participation in joint funding, covering expenses proportionally, is however strongly encouraged and seldom resisted among active members.
+In OS2,

+\begin{quote} \textit{``“...anyone can start using [or] engage in a project - it’s open source.
+Joining the collaboration and paying a part of the expenses are voluntary.
+This is a core value and important freedom, plus it seldom happens that a municipality are not willing to join the community and pay their part''} - I11-OS2 \end{quote}

-For example, in OS2 and VNG, project funding scales with community participation.
+In both OS2 and VNG, project funding scales with community participation.
 In Signalen, around 15 municipalities currently contribute funds, covering a third of development costs (with Amsterdam sponsoring the remainder), but achieving longer-term sustainability is estimated to require backing from 30-40 municipalities, a pattern echoed in OS2 for certain projects.

+\begin{quote} \textit{``“OS2 also has projects that need volume to be sustainable.
+Meaning that there must be 20-40 municipalities for the expected costs to be covered at a fair price for each contributor.
+But there are also projects where 2-5 municipalities are enough''} - I11-OS2 \end{quote}

 Open Cities operates on a similar principle, collecting membership fees that underwrite the development of shared OSS platforms, and offering access to services for non-members on a paid basis.

 Three primary cost areas commonly arise for these associations: i) the core development and maintenance teams, ii) the engagement of a product owner, ideally situated within a member municipality, and iii) the management and compliance oversight of the code base (such as code reviews and regulatory checks).